Ryu Seung-ryong: 2004–2018: Screen debut and rise as Jang Jin's muses

-Ryu then appeared in a series of director Jang's films, including 'Good Morning President' (2009), and 'Quiz Show' (2010), making a solid impression on Chungmuro.
-And then, he became the 'main star of Chungmuro' by successfully producing 'The Bow of Arrows' (2011), 'All About My Wife' (2012), and 'Gwanghae: The Man Who Became King' (2012).
+His run of collaborations continued in 2006 when he appeared in Jang Jin's Righteous Ties.
+He then appeared in a series of the director's films, including Good Morning President (2009) and Quiz Show (2010), making a solid impression on Chungmuro.
+He subsequently became a major star in Chungmuro with the box-office success of War of the Arrows (2011), All About My Wife (2012), and Masquerade (2012).

 He has since become one of the most versatile and dependable character actors in Korea.
-A sampling of the various roles he has played over the years: a mentally handicapped father in Miracle in Cell No. 7, the royal adviser Heo Gyun in Masquerade, an officer of the North Korean People's Army in The Front Line, a hard-nosed general of the Qing Dynasty in War of the Arrows, a ladies' man in All About My Wife, a gambling husband who fears his wife in The Quiz Show Scandal, a refined gay man in Personal Taste, a vengeful gangster in Secret, a reporter on the trail of a story in The Recipe, and the titular figure in The Piper.
+A sampling of the various roles he has played over the years: a mentally handicapped father in Miracle in Cell No. 7, the royal adviser Heo Gyun in Masquerade, an officer of the North Korean People's Army in The Front Line, a hard-nosed general of the Qing Dynastyin War of the Arrows, a ladies' man in All About My Wife, a gambling husband who fears his wife in The Quiz Show Scandal, a refined gay man in Personal Taste, a vengeful gangster in Secret, a reporter on the trail of a story in The Recipe, and the titular figure in The Piper.

 2019–Present: Second career heyday

 In 2017, Ryu was cast in Kim Eun-hee's Netflix period zombie thriller Kingdom.
-In the series, Ryu plays the role of Lord Cho Hak-ju (seasons 1–2), the Chief State Councilor of Joseon who is the head of the Haewon Cho clan and Lee Chang's political rival.
-He is the father of Queen Consort Cho and Cho Beom-il, and the uncle of Cho Beom-pal.
-A cold, ruthless leader, he is desperate to secure his power over the throne through Queen Cho's unborn child who he seeks to make heir to the throne in place of Lee Chang.
-The series premiered on January 25, 2019.
+The series premiered on January 25, 2019, and featured Ryu in the role of Lord Cho Hak-ju.
+Lord Cho is the Chief State Councilor of Joseon and the ruthless head of the Haewon Cho clan, positioning him as Lee Chang's (Ju Ji-hoon) primary political rival.
+As the father of the Queen Consort Cho, he desperately seeks to secure his power by making her unborn child the heir to the throne, replacing Lee Chang.